 Halt, and release its resources (perhaps to allow other tasks to use the resources so freed, or to allow a recreation of the task).

 Halt, and signal the rest of the program to likewise halt.

+<<< I consider this last advice a bit too specific to one particular model of execution.
+In fact, I disagreed with the original, since it excluded full fault tolerance altogether. simplify to “kill everything or do the right thing about resources” ?>>>

 6.37.6 Implications for standardization